harirajan0/CellularAutomataSimulator/README.md

 ##### Vishnu
+1) Spreading Fire model backend

+2) Population graph visualization front and back end

+3) Refactored model double for-loop methods to iterator methods, and cut down on duplicate code/hide methods from subclasses

+5) Displaying of cells in the model view

+6) Debugging with the team

+7) Javadoc comments
 ##### Gabriel
 1) Worked with group on class hierarchy following the MVC model.
 Worked on Controller, Views, and Model integration.
 Worked on step logic, and main application logic.
 Worked on refactoring in various areas in the project as well.
 Worked mainly on GUI, View, Controller, and Model.
 Also implemented interactions like zooming, scrolling, and click